These Are Everyday Items That You Can Recycle for Money

 2. Bottles and Cans

-One Penny Hoarder writer made $1,500 cashing in soda cans he collected at work.
-You, too, can make money by rounding up bottles and cans, whether from work, friends and family, at events, or just the recyclables you use at home.
+One Penny Hoarder writer made $1,500 cashing in soda cans he collected at work — although that may not be possible if you’re one of the thousands of Americans working from home.
+Still, you can make money by rounding up bottles and cans, whether from work, friends and family, at events or just the recyclables you use at home.

-California offers 5 cents for most plastic and glass bottles and aluminum cans smaller than 24 ounces, and 10 cents for 24-ounce or larger containers.
+California offers 5 cents for most plastic and glass bottles and aluminum cans smaller than 24 ounces; it offers 10 cents for 24-ounce or larger containers.
 It’s technically a bottle deposit, but many people don’t bother to collect their refunds, so it’s easy money for bottle and can collectors.

-Michigan has a 10-cents per bottle recycling rate, which has prompted people to illegally smuggle in empty bottles purchased out of state to cash in.
-(This was even the plot of one Seinfeld episode!)
+Michigan has a 10-cents per bottle recycling rate, which in the past has prompted people to smuggle in bottles purchased out of state to cash in.
+(This was even the plot of one “Seinfeld” episode!)
 Many states have similar deposit programs, so check what’s available where you live.

 3. Car Batteries

-Advance Auto Parts offers a $10 store gift card to customers who bring in their used car batteries (light-duty truck batteries are also accepted).
-If the company doesn’t have an outlet near you, call your local auto parts stores to see whether they offer similar deals.
+Advance Auto Parts offers a $10 store gift card to customers who bring in their used car batteries (light-duty truck batteries also are accepted).
+If the company doesn’t have a location near you, call your local auto parts stores to see whether they offer similar deals.

 4. Ink Cartridges

-A number of office supply stores, including Staples and Office Depot accept used ink cartridges for recycling.
-Staples offers $2 back per cartridge, with a maximum of 10 returns per month, and you have to spend at least $30 on ink or toner within 180 days of recycling.
+A number of office supply stores, including Staples and Office Depot, accept used ink cartridges for recycling.
+Staples offers its rewards members $2 back per cartridge, with a maximum of 20 returns per month, and you have to spend at least $50 on ink or toner within 180 days of recycling.

-Office Depot also gives you $2 back in program rewards for each ink or toner cartridge you recycle, up to 10 cartridges per month.
-But you must also purchase ink from them the same month.
-There is no limit on the number of cartridges you can recycle, but you will only receive points on the first 10 per month.
-You can use your points toward a number of different perks and discounts.
+Office Depot also gives $2 back in program rewards for each ink or toner cartridge you recycle, up to 10 cartridges per month.
+But you also must make a $10 qualifying purchase from them the same month.

-Eco-Cell is one of many companies that offers cash for old cell phones and other electronics.
-The company accepts working or broken phones, tablets, rechargeable batteries, circuit boards and a variety of other electronics.
+Eco-Cell is one of many companies that offers cash for old cellphones and other electronics.
+The company accepts phones, tablets, rechargeable batteries, circuit boards and more.
 Even if an item is broken or was submerged in water and is unusable, Eco-Cell will accept it in order to divert electronics from landfills and properly dispose of their toxic components and metals.

-A number of charities also accept cell phones, whether to re-purpose or sell and use the funds for a charitable purpose.
+A number of charities also accept cellphones, whether to repurpose or sell them and use the funds for a charitable purpose.
 Cell Phones for Soldiers refurbishes and sells your old phone to active-duty military members and veterans.
 If a phone is too old or broken, Cell Phones for Soldiers sells it to recyclers who strip it for parts and dispose of its metals responsibly.
 The proceeds from the sales go to purchase international calling cards for troops and provide emergency financial assistance to veterans.

 6. Junk Cars

-Your rusted old jalopy?
-You can recycle it for money.
+What about your rusted old jalopy?
+You can recycle it for money, too.
 There are companies that pay cash for broken down cars.
+U-Pull-It has a helpful guide on the best way to scrap your car.

-Junk Car Medics is one, and you can sell your car to them online or over the phone.
+Junk Car Medics is another company that will buy your vehicle.
+You can sell your car to them online or over the phone.
 You enter details about your vehicle, such as condition and mileage, and quickly get an offer.
-If you accept it, you’ll have to provide proof of ownership and a few other details before you get paid.
+If you accept the offer, you’ll have to provide proof of ownership and a few other details before you get paid.
 The company says most transactions are same-day, and they take the car away for you.

 You can “recycle” belongings you no longer want on a variety of apps and platforms and get a little something back for them.
-ThredUp and Poshmark are popular apps where you can sell clothes online.
+ThredUp, Swap and Poshmark are popular apps where you can sell clothes online.

 ThredUp will send you a free shipping label and apply credits for anything that sells to your own account, but it’s often not a lot of money.
 Poshmark offers bigger potential payouts, but you have to put in more work to make your items move.